jestwer/java-spring-MySQL/README.md

 # java-spring-MySQL
-Used Java Spring(boot, mvc, hibernate, thymleaf), DB - MySQL
+Used Java Spring(boot, mvc, hibernate, thymleaf), DB - MySQL Realize Ui which can do CRUD operation and change data from UI Use "Sql_script.txt" and make query in MySQL DB
-1. Realize Ui which can do CRUD operation and change data from UI
+Set sql driver settings (application.property)